andersfylling/disgord/README.md

  - [Discord API](https://discord.gg/HBTHbme)

 ## Issues and behavior you must be aware of
-The `Client.SaveToDiscord` method works great for creating new objects (make sure the obj has no Discord ID).
-However, when using it to update objects you must be careful that you provide a object that was first populated by Discord (cache is acceptable), otherwise you might start resetting objects in your Discord server.
-This behaviour will be fixed in v0.9 and force `SaveToDiscord(...)` to only create new objects, and allows updating them by introducing extra parameters (eg. `SaveToDiscord(originalObj, updatedObj)`).

 Currently the caching focuses on being very configurable instead of as optimal as possible.
 This will change in the future, such that you will need to use build constraints if you want to tweak your cache configuration.
 But for now, or users that don't worry about this should know that all of your requests runs through the cache layer.
 You can overwrite the cache depending on REST method:
  - For those with a builder pattern, you can simply call `.IgnoreCache()` before you call `.Execute()`
  - The remaining methods will require you to use the exported package functions (see /docs/examples) for how to in detail.

-When using sharding, you are in charge of rate limiting how often your shards connect to the gateway.
-This might introduce an issue for larger bots and will be fixed in the future.
-See [issue #82](https://github.com/andersfylling/disgord/issues/82).

 The develop branch is under continuous breaking changes, so please use releases or be prepared to have a breaking codebase.
 A release branch will be introduced later when DisGord gets close to its v1.0.0 release.
+This is one of the reasons go modules is the only official supported way to use DisGord.

 ## Logging
 DisGord allows you to inject your own logger, use the default one for DisGord (Zap), do not use any logging at all, you decide.
 To inject your own logger you must comply with the interface `disgord.Logger` (see logging.go).